LiamProsser77/Lanscript-Programming-Language/CONTRIBUTING.md

 Notes
 This project is actively developed and evolving.
 Not all contributions may be accepted, but all feedback is appreciated.
+If you want more establishment look for the Heofon Search Engine.
-Thank you for helping improve Rook!
+Thank you for helping improve Lanscript!